cosmicc/spool-manager/README.md

 # spool-manager
 ## Filament Spool Manager for Klipper
-### Utilizes a Load Sensor and a HX711 load cell amplifier to calculate filament use, these are required.
+### Utilizes a Load Sensor, a HX711 load cell amplifier board, and a ESP32 microcontroller to calculate filament use, these are required.
 ### Optional HTU21D/SHT21/SI7021/HDC1080 Temperature & Humidity Sensor to monitor filament environment.

 This is very new *not-running-yet* alpha work-in-progress side project.<br />